Note: This post has been submitted to the Virtual Conference of Mathematical Flavors. You should submit something, too!

 - When students make these mistakes, it’s an indication that they don’t understand how the = sign signals balance between the sides of an equation.
 Which means they may not have fully internalized what equation-solving is actually about.
 Algebra tiles allow students to develop this understanding progressively by situating the problem within a context of balancing.
 Within their first lesson using tiles, student go from solving equations without like terms to solving ones like 2x+15=x+3+3x, and the tiles allow them understand what you can and can’t do with each term.

-- Links: Here are lesson materials for the intro lesson (.pptx, student handout) and for the transition from algebra tiles to symbols (.pptx, student handout, teacher notes).
+- Links: Here are lesson materials for the intro lesson (.pptx, student handout).
+After the intro lesson, we consolidate what we’ve learned about respecting the role of the equals sign with these materials (.docx and .pdf).
+Finally, we transition from algebra tiles to symbols (.pptx, student handout, teacher notes).

 - Topic 9: Solving equations by unwinding them.
 Instead of using a balancing metaphor here, we’ll isolate x with an unwinding metaphor: getting x by itself by using the inverse operations in the reverse order.
 This allows us to tackle nonlinear equations, including quadratics that can be solved by taking square roots, but also including all sorts of other forms: equations with nested fractions (see the picture below), or radical signs, or even quadratics/radicals within nested fractions.